Generic Name: apomorphine (a poe MOR feen)

 Do not inject apomorphine into a vein.

-Your care provider will show you the best places on your body to inject apomorphine.
+Your care provider will show you where to on your body to inject apomorphine.
 Use a different place each time you give an injection.
 Do not inject into the same place two times in a row.

 You may be given other medications to help prevent nausea and vomiting.
-Use only the anti-nausea medicine without first asking your doctor.
+Use only the anti-nausea medicine prescribed by your doctor.
 Some anti-nausea medicines can increase certain side effects of apomorphine, or can make your Parkinson's symptoms worse.

 Your blood pressure will need to be checked often.

 Do not stop using apomorphine suddenly, or you could have unpleasant withdrawal symptoms such as fever and confusion.
 Ask your doctor how to safely stop using apomorphine.

 If you stop using apomorphine for 7 days or longer, ask your doctor before restarting the medication.
 You may need to restart with a lower dose.